noteflakes-music/lyp/README.md

 $ lyp test .
 ```

-A test file can either be a simple lilypond file which includes the package files and results in a lilypond score, or a lilypond file that performs unit tests on scheme code.
+A test file can either be a simple Lilypond file which includes the package files and results in a Lilypond score, or a Lilypond file that performs unit tests on scheme code.

-For more information on testing, see the [lyp-assert](https://github.com/lyp-packages/assert) package, which is meant to be used for unit testing lilypond code, and serves as an example of how to test a package.
+For more information on testing, see the [lyp-assert](https://github.com/lyp-packages/assert) package, which is meant to be used for unit testing Lilypond code, and serves as an example of how to test a package.

 ### Publishing packages